-10 Cycle-8 Checklist
+10 Cycle-9 Checklist

 - 1. Read a summary of the capabilities of the Spitzer Space Telescope (§2). - 2.
-Download the Warm SOM from the Proposal Kit section of the SSC website (http://ssc.spitzer.caltech.edu/warmmission/propkit/) to obtain additional details about the telescope and the IRAC Post-Cryo Mapping AOT available for Cycle-8. - 3.
-Download and install the S18 version of Spot, the Spitzer proposal planning and submission software package, available in the online Proposal Kit, to your host machine.
+Download the Warm SOM from the Proposal Kit section of the SSC website (http://ssc.spitzer.caltech.edu/warmmission/propkit/) to obtain additional details about the telescope and the IRAC Post-Cryo Mapping AOT available for Cycle-9. - 3.
+Download and install the S19 version of Spot, the Spitzer proposal planning and submission software package, available in the online Proposal Kit, to your host machine.
 Allow Spot to auto-update to the latest version. - 4.
 Download and read the Spot User's Guide and learn how to create and edit an Astronomical Observation Request (AOR), the fundamental unit of Spitzer observing. - 5.
 Download and read the Spitzer Space Telescope Observation Planning Cookbook, also in the Proposal Kit, to see examples of typical observations. - 6.
 Use Spot to create, edit and save AORs. - 7.
 Determine whether to submit a small or large GO proposal. - 8.
 Be sure that your proposed observations do not duplicate existing Spitzer Space Telescope observations by consulting the Reserved Observations Catalog or searching the Spitzer database with Leopard.
 If duplicate observations are proposed be sure you have provided a strong scientific justification. - 9.
-Contact the electronic Spitzer Helpdesk (help@spitzer.caltech.edu) for assistance, if needed - 10.
-Prepare your observing proposal according to the guidelines listed in §5.
+Contact the electronic Spitzer Helpdesk (help@spitzer.caltech.edu) for assistance, if needed. - 10.
+Prepare your observing proposal according to the guidelines listed in §5.2.
 Templates for preparing the PDF proposal attachment in Latex and Microsoft Word formats are available in the online Proposal Kit.
-Proposals submitted that do not utilize the Cycle-8 templates will be rejected outright. - 11.
+Proposals submitted that do not utilize the Cycle-9 templates will be rejected outright. - 11.
 Note the evaluation criteria listed in §7.2. - 12.
-Note that NASA data analysis support for eligible investigators (§6.2) will be determined through formulaic means and that no cost plan is necessary.
+NASA data analysis support for eligible investigators (§6.2) will be \$5000 for small GO (<100 hours) programs.
+Funding for ES and Large GO/Snapshot programs will be determined formulaically.
+No cost plan is necessary.
 If you are expecting funding you will be contacted after the proposal is approved to provide data funding distribution and financial contact information. - 13.
-Follow the steps described in §5.4 to electronically submit your proposal, cover sheet, and accompanying AORs to the SSC prior to the deadline of 5:00pm PST, Friday, January 28, 2011. - 14.
-PIs of proposals requesting Kepler target observations must submit any updates to the SSC prior to the deadline of 5:00pm Tuesday, March 1, 2011. - 15.
+Follow the steps described in §5.4 to electronically submit your proposal, cover sheet, and accompanying AORs to the SSC prior to the deadline of 5:00pm PDT, Friday, August 3, 2012 for ES and Large GO/Snapshot proposals. - 14.
+For Small GO proposals the submission deadline is 5:00pm PDT Friday, October 26, 2012. - 15.
 If you experience computer or Internet problems just prior to the deadline such that you are not able to submit your proposal by 5:00 pm, do not wait for 3 or 4 hours to contact us.
 Call us immediately at 626-395-8000 (SSC central phone line) and let us know.